 The first broad-based credit bureau scores were introduced by FICO more than 30 years ago, helping to expand access to credit in a trusted, responsible and objective manner.
-Needless to say, a lot has evolved since the FICO Scores were first introduced, from the role of consumer credit in this U.S. economy to evolving consumer credit practices and behaviors to enhanced modeling tools and new data.
+Needless to say, a lot has evolved since the FICO scores were first introduced, from the role of consumer credit in this U.S. economy to evolving consumer credit practices and behaviors to enhanced modeling tools and new data.

-Not to mention, different types of lenders base their decisions on varying degrees of the five factors that make up the common FICO® Score blueprint.
+Not to mention, different types of lenders base their decisions on varying degrees of the five factors that make up the common FICO score blueprint.
 What matters to a mortgage lender might not be as crucial to a credit card issuer, while a bank issuing you a car loan might be interested in some other aspects of your financial behavior.

 This has resulted in multiple FICO scoring versions being supported in the market that address various lender and consumer needs.
-Each lender determines which FICO Score version it will use when evaluating a request for credit.
+Each lender determines which version it will use when evaluating a request for credit.

-“Very similar to an iPhone analogy where Apple releases a new version of iPhone, you may say, ‘I need this, and those new features are really important to me,’ whereas I would say, ‘I don’t really need that, I’m okay with my current version,’” explains Tom Quinn, vice president of Scores at FICO.
+“Very similar to an iPhone analogy where Apple releases a new version of iPhone, you may say, ‘I need this, and those new features are really important to me,’ whereas I would say, ‘I don’t really need that, I’m okay with my current version,’” explains Tom Quinn, vice president at FICO.
 “So, Apple has multiple versions being used by consumers and being supported.
 It’s a similar phenomenon with FICO Scores — we have lenders using different versions of the score depending on their needs.”

 Let’s dig into these versions and see what type of lenders use them.

-- Amounts owed (30% of the score)
+- Amounts owed (30 percent of the score)

-- New credit (10% of the score)
+- New credit (10 percent of the score)

-- Credit mix (10% of the score)
+- Credit mix (10 percent of the score)

-Let’s take a look at the kinds of FICO® Scores different lenders use.
+Let’s take a look at the kinds of FICO scores different lenders use.

-Credit cards issuers: FICO Bankcard Scores
+Credit card issuers: FICO Bankcard scores

-Another notable difference is in the score range: The base FICO Scores range from 300 to 850 points, while the industry-specific FICO Scores have a broader range of 250 to 900 points.
+Another notable difference is in the score range: The base FICO scores range from 300 to 850 points, while the industry-specific FICO scores have a broader range of 250 to 900 points.

-Auto lenders: FICO Auto Scores
+Auto lenders: FICO Auto scores

 “That industry-specific overlay score card may pull up characteristics related to how you’ve managed previous auto loans,” Quinn explains.